Player Guide

 Magic

-Spells consume Mana and scale with your Magic attribute.
+Spells consume Mana and scale with your Magic or Faith attribute.
 Characters who invest in magical attributes will find these abilities significantly more powerful.

 Social Emotes